Choose From Many Flower Styles, Colors and Bloom Times

 These daffodils have are easy to recognize.
 Most varieties have reflexed petals (pulled back) and small, narrow cups.
 Cyclamineus daffodils are moisture and shade tolerant and good for forcing.
 They bloom in early spring and are shorter than most other daffodils.
 Examples include Jetfire (shown above), Tete a Tete, and Baby Boomer.

-The cups of these non-traditional daffodils are split into segments and pressed back against the petals.
-Most varieties of split corona daffodils are bicolors, with large flowers on strong stems.
-They are beautiful in a vase.
-Bloom time is mid to late spring.
-Examples include Love Call, Lemon Beauty and Cassata.
+The cups of these fancy daffodils are split into segments and pressed back against the petals.
+Split Corona daffodils may be frilly or relatively smooth and are usually a different color than the surrounding petals.
+Most split cup daffodils have large flowers and bloom mid to late in the season.
+Examples include Cassata, Lemon Beauty and Love Call.